 Study area

 The Upper Missouri River Basin (UMRB), contained within the expansive North American grassland biome (Samson & Knopf, 1994), covers nearly 750,000 km2 across large portions of Montana, North Dakota, South Dakota, and Wyoming as well as smaller portions of Nebraska, Iowa, and Minnesota (Figure 1).
-Although very sparsely populated, the UMRB is a significant contributor to the United States’ energy and food supply (Stoy et al., 2018) while providing numerous other ecosystem services including water supply, wildlife habitat, food sources, and cultural services.
-Land cover change has been widespread throughout the UMRB (Auch et al., 2011; Glenn, 2015; Sleeter et al., 2013) since the widespread conversion of grasslands to cultivated crops, particularly in the eastern part of the region, has adversely impacted wildlife habitat (Sieg et al., 1999; Wimberly et al., 2018).
-The landscape in the UMRB is foundational to the economies of the states within the UMRB, with agriculture and energy sectors contributing substantially to economies across the region (SOURCE).
+Although sparsely populated, the UMRB is a significant contributor to the United States’ energy and food supply (Stoy et al., 2018) while providing numerous other ecosystem services including water supply, wildlife habitat, food sources, and cultural services.
+Land cover change has been extensive throughout the UMRB (Auch et al., 2011; Glenn, 2015; Sleeter et al., 2013) since the widespread conversion of grasslands to cultivated crops, particularly in the eastern part of the region, has adversely impacted wildlife habitat (Sieg et al., 1999; Wimberly et al., 2018).
+The landscape in the UMRB is foundational to the economies of the states within the UMRB, with agriculture and energy sectors contributing substantially to economies across the region.